 Who We Are

-In 2014, GLA established a separate program, PATENTS, to offer assistance to Georgia and South Carolina inventors.
+In 2014, GLA established a separate program, PATENTS, to offer assistance to Georgia, South Carolina, and Tennessee inventors.
 PATENTS stands for Pro bono Assistance & Training for Entrepreneurs and New, Talented, Solo inventors.
 Georgia PATENTS helps solo inventors, non-profits, and small businesses find patent agents and attorneys to help draft and file patents on a pro bono basis.
 The program seeks to help solo inventors, non-profits, and small businesses find patent agents and attorneys to help file patents on a pro bono basis.

 Why We Exist